LightOfScience/LightOfScience.github.io/collections/_activities/2020-01-18-7th-all-bengal-science-conference-breakthrough-science-society.md

   The venu for the conference is Haripada Sahityamandir, Purulia.

   Delegate Fee: Rs.
 200 only.
-tags: Breakthrough Science Society State Conference
+tags-list: Breakthrough Science Society State Conference
 categories:
   - seminar
   - BSS